poastmil/junsunglee.com/_posts/2021-10-27-Against-Bitcoin.md

 The overthrow of the dollar will undoubtedly signal the end of American hegemony, but the blare of crypto hype, speculation, and greed distracts us from clearly discerning such a future and its implications.[3]

 Joel Salatin ([_Food Inc._](https://www.amazon.com/Food-Inc-Michael-Pollan/dp/B002UZ5CHO), Polyface Farm, etc.) shrewdly observed that a dollar saved is actually ~$1.12 due to not paying taxes on a potential purchase.
-But suppose we invested $1 in BTC a year ago (Oct 2021 as of writing): it would be $4.84 today (a cool 383.779% gain).
-Now adjusting for 5% USD inflation ($0.18) from 2020-2021, long-term capital gains rate of 15% ($0.53), doubled miner’s fees, exchange fees (variable upon market volatility\*), ATM fees, etc. We’d be fortunate to get our dollar back!
+But suppose we invested $1 in BTC a year ago: as of writing, it would be $4.84 today (a cool 383.779% gain).
+Now adjusting for 5% annual USD inflation ($0.24), long-term capital gains tax rate of 15% ($0.58), transaction fees ($3.09), exchange fees (variable upon market volatility\*), ATM fees, etc. We’d be fortunate to get our dollar back!

 \* Note: _BTC volatility has not decreased over time.
 Instead of stabilizing at higher levels of capitalization like fiat currency, BTC's return volatility has compounded._[2]